 What Medicare Supplemental Plan D Doesn’t Cover

-Deciding which Medigap Plan is Right for you
+Deciding Which Medigap Plan Is Right for You

-It’s important that you choose which of the ten plans are going to work best for you.
+It’s important that you choose which of the ten plans is going to work best for you.
 There are several key factors that you should consider to ensure that you’re getting the best plan for you.

 While it’s one of the best ways to give you additional coverage, the supplemental plan shouldn’t break your bank every month.
 Make sure that you look at your budget and calculate how much money you can spend on your Medigap plan.

 The next thing that you should consider is your health.
 If you’re in bad health and you have several dire health complications, then you should consider purchasing a more comprehensive policy that is going to give you the additional coverage that you need.

 Enrolling in one of these Medigap policies is very simple.
 The Medicare supplemental agent can walk you through the whole process, but it’s important that you apply during your Medigap Open Enrollment period.
-This is a 6-month time frame that beings the month that you turn 65.
+This is a 6-month time frame that begins the month that you turn 65.

 Additionally, during your open enrollment, the company can’t charge you more for your plan, even if you have severe health problems.
 If you wait to purchase one of these plans, it could cost you thousands of dollars more every year.
-If you want to save money, don’t weight to apply for your coverage.
+If you want to save money, don’t wait to apply for your coverage.

 Medigap plans are one of the best ways to protect your retirement savings and ensure that you can live out your retirement dreams.
 The older that you get, the more that you’re going to spend on health care and related medical costs.
-Don’t' let those expenses ruin your retirement.
+Don’t let those expenses ruin your retirement.